 - If you are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
-It is important that your doctor knows if you are using a medicine prescribed to treat angina pain, or if you are using a recreational drug called a 'popper'.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+It is important that your doctor knows if you are using a nitrate medicine to treat angina pain, or if you are using a recreational drug called a 'popper'.

 - If you have ever had an allergic reaction to a medicine.